Swimming and recreational water sports are popular and safe activities in the Redlands Coast.

 Managing health risks associated with recreational water

-Redland City Council monitors the water quality at a number of popular beaches within the City, to ensure the public is not exposed to unncessary health risks.
+Redland City Council monitors the water quality at a number of popular beaches within the City.
+In an effort to keep the community informed about any changes in bacterial levels a traffic light system is used, to allow the public to make informed decisions.

 Where we identify that a recreational water body contains elevated levels of enterococci bacteria we may: